ChavaTV/ChavaTV/README.md

 ###
+Hello 👋,

-Hello 👋 my name is Salvador, I like to program the things that I think or come to my mind.
-This year (2023) I have dedicated myself to programming in the robotics area, especially with python and drones, although I also have experience in web development.
+My name is Salvador, and I am passionate about transforming ideas into functional code.
+During the current year (2023), I have focused my efforts in the robotics world, specializing in Python programming and practical applications in drones (UAV).
+I also have experience in web development.
+My goal is to continue contributing to technological advancement, applying my skills to solve innovative challenges.

+Sincerely yours,

+Salvador

-- 🔭 I’m currently working on ...
+- 🔭 I am currently working on ...
 PYTHON
-- 🌱 I’m currently learning ...
+- 🌱 I am currently learning ...
 WEB DEVELOPMENT
-- 👯 I’m looking to collaborate on ...
+- 👯 I am looking to collaborate in ...
+High impact projects
-- 🤔 I’m looking for help with ...
+- 🤔 I am looking for help with ...
+New skills and knowledge development.
-- 💬 Ask me about ...
+- 💬 Ask me about ...                            anything
-- 📫 How to reach me: ...
+- 📫 How to contact me: ...                      as.torresvillegas@ugto.mx
 - 😄 Pronouns: ...
+Chava
 - ⚡ Fun fact: ...
+I like exercise and books